pcn/mailbag/templater/README.md

 ## Context file

-This example uses `bust-mta.spacey.org` as the dns name that will the hostname and the file path that was created above
+This example uses `bust-mta.spacey.org` as the dns name that will the hostname and the file path that was created above.
+Put this into `context.json`

 ```json
 {